GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have already mentioned what may, perhaps, appear paradoxical to some of our readers, — that the division of labour can be applied with equal success to mental as to mechanical operations, and that it ensures in both the same economy of time.
+> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
 >
-> ~ *Charles Babbage*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts